CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 # HandyUpgrades_WIP
 A Mod for Slime Rancher, which adds handy Upgrades.
 They shall make ranching easier and quicker.
+Only active in the game modes **Classic** and **Casual**!

 ## Totally Work in Progress!
 This is in the early development phase.